eMahtab/reverse-bits/README.md

 Iterate over the 32 bit unsigned number and do the following operations :

-1. First do the `& 1` operation with input n, this will give us the bit
+1. First do the `& 1` operation with input n, this will give us the last bit
 2. Right shift the input n by 1 (n >> 1), for the next iteration
 3. Next Left shift the result by 1 (result << 1) to make the space, so now the last bit of result will be 0
 4. Do the `OR` operation with the bit in Step 1 (result | bit)